irisgau/irisgau.github.io/docs/_posts/2024-09-23-pacific-northwest.markdown

 I loved this trip.
 The amount of time spent in each city was perfect.
 Everything I ate somehow tasted better than it normally does, especially true in Vancouver.
 I also loved learning about Canadian history and politics.

-I am grateful for the relationships I have formed over the years, that led to friends generously hosting me and many catch-ups along this trip.
-It was special to grow these friendships and see my friends' lives.
+I am grateful for the relationships I have formed over the years, that led to friends generously hosting me and many catch-ups along the way.
+It was special to deepen these friendships and see my friends' day to day lives.

-I visited Seattle to see if I can imagine living myself there, and I definitely can.
+I visited Seattle to see if I can imagine living there, and I definitely can.
 This last-minute trip booked just a couple weeks prior, turned into a wonderful 11 days.

 <br>
 *AI transparency:* I inputted my bullet-pointed notes into ChatGPT with the following prompt: *write this into an easy-to-read and organized blog post*.
 I used the structure as a starting point, then heavily edited the output to change content, add details, and write in my own voice.